 Recorded interviews will be transcribed using a reputable and professional transcription service.
-After they have been transcribed the research team will anonymise them and the original audio file will be deleted.
+After they have been transcribed the research team will anonymise them and delete the audio file.
 Each transcription will be coded so the research team can identify which transcription corresponds to which person at which site, i.e. pseudo anonymisation.
 The master file to unlock this coding scheme will be encrypted and stored on a password-protected computer.
-Consent forms from these interviews will be stored centrally at UCL in a locked filing cabinet controlled by the Chief Investigator.
+Consent forms from these interviews and focus groups will be stored centrally at UCL in a locked filing cabinet controlled by the Chief Investigator.

-10.2.4 Archiving
+10.2.3 Archiving